 9. Brown sugar

-There really is no need to store brown sugar if you have granulated sugar and molasses on hand.
-Molasses has an extremely long shelf life, as does sugar, and when you combine 1 cup of sugar with 1 tablespoon molasses, you have freshly made brown sugar.
+There’s really no need to store brown sugar if you have granulated sugar and molasses on hand.
+Molasses has an extremely long shelf life, as does sugar.
+Just combine 1 cup of sugar with 1 tablespoon molasses, and voila’, you have freshly made brown sugar.

 10. Bottled salad dressing